Today we are talking about the best Nikon lens for portraits and wedding photography.

 I’ll give you my input and suggest my favorite 6 best Nikon lenses for portraits and wedding photography.

-It’s going to be what works for me; it might work for you as well.
+It will be what works for me; it might also work for you.

 Let’s drive in: